Tyler-Keith-Thompson/aPrincipalEngineer/Content/blog/A-Great-REST-Networking-Layer.md

 }
 ```

-Consumers only know about `PostService` which exposes a way to get posts, but the service itself (`_PostService`) knows lots of details, like the base uRL, endpoint, the fact it needs authentication, it can handle back-pressure issues like receiving a 401 and retrying the request, it knows we're using REST and JSON and it knows how to deserialize into an array of `Post`.
+Consumers only know about `PostService` which exposes a way to get posts, but the service itself (`_PostService`) knows lots of details, like the base URL, endpoint, the fact it needs authentication, it can handle backpressure issues like receiving a 401 and retrying the request, it knows we're using REST and JSON and it knows how to deserialize into an array of `Post`.

-## Creating a RESTAPIProtocol
+## Creating a `RESTAPIProtocol`
 One quirk of making requests with Swift is that you get a `URLResponse` which needs to be converted into an `HTTPURLResponse` to check things like the status code.
 To make this easier, our protocol should return an `HTTPURLResponse`.

 Let's start with a simple protocol definition: